-- (1) The Minister may delegate the Minister's functions under this Act to the chief executive. - (2) However, the Minister must not delegate- - (a) the function to decide the terms of a service agreement under section 38 or the amendment of a service agreement under section 39; or - (b) the function to give a direction to a Service under section 44; or - (c) the function to appoint a person to be an adviser to a board under section 44A; or - (d) the functions under part 3A, division 4 in relation to the appointment, suspension or removal of the administrator.
+- (1) The Minister may delegate the Minister's functions under this Act to the chief executive. - (2) However, the Minister must not delegate- - (a) the function to decide the terms of a service agreement under section 38 or the amendment of a service agreement under section 39; or - (b) the function to give a direction to a Service under section 44; or - (c) the function to appoint a person to be an adviser to a board under section 44A; or - (d) the functions under part 3A, division 4 in relation to the appointment, suspension or removal of the administrator; or - (e) the function to grant a temporary exemption, or extend a temporary exemption, under section 138C.